Swapping Intra-photon entanglement to Inter-photon entanglement using linear optical devices: Entanglement swapping protocol

 This arrangement can be considered as a chained Hardy setup \cite{hardy}.
 The well-known Hardy setup was originally proposed for demonstrating the non-locality without inequalities.
 It uses two MZIs, one with electron and other with positron, coupled through a common beam splitter.
 The positron and electron annihilate if they simultaneously pass through that common beam splitter.
 This is crucial to produce the non-maximally entangled state required for demonstrating Hardy non-locality.
 Our setup (Figure 1) is a chained Hardy setups in the sense that $MZ_1$ and $MZ_2$ share the $BS_1$, and $MZ_2$ and $MZ_3$ share the $BS_2$.
 If electrons pass through the $MZ_1$ and $MZ_3$ and positrons pass through $MZ_2$, then electrons and positrons annihilate at $BS_1$ and $BS_2$.

-In our setup, we use photons for the implementation of our protocol in which an effect similar to annihilation at $BS_1$ and $BS_2$ is necessary for producing a suitable entangled state required for our purpose.
-For the case of photons, such effect is obtained by using the bunching of indistinguishable photons.
-This effect has been extensively discussed in the literature (see, for example,\cite{Hong1987,Pan2012}), and also in \cite{irvine2005} verifying Hardy paradox experimentally.
+In our setup, we use three indistinguishable photons for the implementation of our protocol in which an effect similar to annihilation at $BS_1$ and $BS_2$ is necessary for producing a suitable entangled state required for our purpose.
+For the case of photons, similar effect of annihilation of positron and electron can be achieved through the bunching of indistinguishable photons at $BS_1$ and $BS_2$.
+This effect has been extensively discussed in the literature (see, for example,\cite{Hong1987,Pan2012,irvine2005}).
+In particular, in \cite{irvine2005}, the Hardy paradox is experimentally tested by using the two indistinguishable photons and their bunching effect.
+Here in Figure 1 we assume that three photons which are indistinguishable.
+One may also consider that they come from same source and incident on $PBS_1$, $PBS_2$ and $PBS_3$.